An inspiring story of a family’s battle with Parkinson’s and Jordan’s fundraising initiative to help find a cure.

 My initial experience of Parkinson’s Disease was through my Grandfather.
 He had had PD for as long as I can remember and right up until he passed away (from an unrelated condition) when I was 15.
 I suppose I never really understood much about it back then, I just accepted that he was old and shaky.
 His last days in hospital were the only times I ever saw his body completely still.
 In my young mind, I figured that the Parkinson’s had finally given him a break and let him rest, when in reality it was probably the palliative drugs he received in his final days.

 When my dad, Jack, was diagnosed at the age of 51 with PD, I was halfway through a two year backpacking adventure in Europe and although my Grandfather had died seven years previous, I still knew very little about PD except for the main characteristics of shaking and shuffling.
-Wikipedia and YouTube were still years away from being created so sources of information were not as easily accessible as they are now and although it affected me greatly, in a way, being so far away from my family, I was removed from confronting or thinking about it too much.
+Wikipedia and YouTube were still years away from being created so sources of information were not as easily accessible as they are now and although it affected me greatly, in a way, being so far away from my family, made it less confronting.

 When I returned home however, PD had taken its toll on my Dad.
 While he was able to hide it well at the beginning like all PD sufferers, it soon caught up with him.
 But rather than feeling sorry for him like I thought I would, I felt proud of him for the way that he had accepted it and was still able to continue working and get on with his life without letting it hold him back.
 He didn’t let it affect his work and still does all the jobs around the house that he needs to, including some of the jobs that should probably be left to someone else!
 He stubbornly likes to do things himself, a genetic trait that has been generously passed down to me.